mmackan/Lock-Free-Concurrency-in-Rust-Analysis-of-Rust-for-Lock-Free-Programming/README.md

 ***

 ## Building & cleaning
-These commands allows you to build the whole project or just each individual queue. <span style="color: #da0000">Required before benchmarking</span>.
+These commands allows you to build the whole project or just each individual queue.
+Required before benchmarking.

 **Build whole project**
 - `cargo make build`